European Prison Rules

-History and description

 The European Prison Rules were adopted by the Committee of Ministers in 1973 (Resolution 73.5).
 The Prison Rules were reformulated in 1987 (R 87.3).
 In January 2006, the Committee of Ministers on the European Prison Rules recommended that the 1987 version needed “to be substantively revised and updated in order to reflect the developments which have occurred in penal policy, sentencing practice and the overall management of prisons in Europe”.
 Revisions can also be seen to reflect the expansion of Council of Europe membership: 15 member states in 1973, 21 in 1987, and 46 by 2005.
 A new version of the European Prison Rules was adopted in 2006, replacing all previous versions entirely.

 In 2020, the European Prison Rules were revised again.
 This revision was influenced in part by the development of new, improved standards on prisons at a United Nations level — including through the Nelson Mandela Rules and the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the 'Bangkok Rules').
 This also reflected compliance with a key provision of the Rules: Rule 108 requires that "The European Prison Rules shall be updated regularly".
 The revision focused on eight key areas: separation and solitary confinement; women; foreign nationals; instruments of restraint; requests and complaints; adequate prison staffing levels and minimum service guarantees; records and file management; and inspections and monitoring Among the key new provisions was the establishment of a right to at least two hours of meaningful human contact a day for prisoners who are separated from others as a security or safety measure.